 Makes approx. 4 Quarts

-SET rinsed, cleaned chicken into water in a large sauce/stock-pot. with all other ingredients.
+SET rinsed, cleaned whole chicken into water in a large sauce/stock-pot. with all other ingredients.
 Bring to a boil.
-Reduce heat and simmer, covered for 2 hours or until chicken is tender.
-Remove from heat.
+Cover, reduce heat and simmer, for 2 hours or until chicken is tender.
+Remove pot from heat.
 Skim off any foam.

 REMOVE chicken from stock, reserving chicken for soup recipe below.
 Strain stock through a sieve or several layers of cheesecloth.
 Allow stock to cool until fat solidifies.
 Skim off fat.
 OR pass the stock through a fat separator (I ran mine through twice) Continue on to making Chicken Soup (below) you could stop and can just the stock at this point.